Home from the Hill (film): Critical

 In a contemporary review, New York Times critic Bosley Crowther wrote that the film lacked focus and that "... the whole thing is aimless, tedious and in conspicuously doubtful taste.
-Under Vicente Minelli's direction, it is garishly overplayed."
+Under Vicente Minnelli's direction, it is garishly overplayed."

-An April 1960 review in The Spokesman-Review praised Mitchum's performance and the film overall: "Every man who ever fired a gun or sired a son will want to see 'Home From the Hill' ...
+An April 1960 review in Spokane’s The Spokesman-Review praised Mitchum's performance and the film overall: "Every man who ever fired a gun or sired a son will want to see 'Home From the Hill' ...
 It takes considerable wandering through the highways and byways of emotion to reach a satisfactory and, thank goodness, honorable conclusion."

 For his work in Home from the Hill, Mitchum won his only major acting award when the National Board of Review named him Best Actor for his work in the film as well as in The Sundowners.
 Peppard was also named Best Supporting Actor for his performance.

+The movie launched George Peppard as a movie star.
+According to Filmink "the script was written by Harriet Frank Jr. and Irving Ravetch, who specialised in horny southern family melodramas (The Long Hot Summer, The Sound and the Fury, Hud), many of which starred Paul Newman, and Peppard was getting “new Paul Newman” heat."

 The film is often recognized as one of the great melodramas directed by Minnelli late in his career.
-Dave Kehr cited Home from the Hill as a "superb example" of these celebrated melodramas, in which "Minnelli's characters don’t simply act out their discomfort with the roles they’ve been thrust into or the relationships they’ve chosen to endure, but project their feelings onto the visual and aural fabric of the film.
+In 2007 Dave Kehr cited Home from the Hill as a "superb example" of these celebrated melodramas, in which "Minnelli's characters don’t simply act out their discomfort with the roles they’ve been thrust into or the relationships they’ve chosen to endure, but project their feelings onto the visual and aural fabric of the film.
 Where Minnelli's musicals express emotions through song and dance, his melodramas express feeling through color (of which he was one of the medium's great masters) and set design."